-Tobacco-Free Campus (BP 4.31)
+Tobacco-Free Campus (BP 4.30)

-East Central College is a Tobacco-Free campus.
-Usage of all tobacco products will be prohibited on all College properties owned or leased by the College, including facilities, buildings, parking lots, athletic fields, and common areas.
-The term "tobacco products" shall include eCigarettes, hookah and such other smoking-related substances and products as the College chooses to prohibit.
-This policy applies to all faculty, staff, students, employees, contractors, performers, and visitors.
+East Central College is a tobacco-free campus.
+Usage of all tobacco products is prohibited on all properties owned or leased by the College including facilities, buildings, parking lots, athletic fields, and common areas.
+The term "tobacco products" shall also include electronic nicotine delivery systems and other smoking-related substances and products the College chooses to prohibit.
+This Policy applies to all faculty, staff, students, employees, contractors, vendors, performers, and visitors.
 ECC is committed to providing its students, employees, and visitors with a safe and healthy environment.